astropy/astropy-helpers/docs/basic.rst

 Basic functionality
 ===================

-Astropy-helpers' big-picture purpose is to provide customization to Python's packaging infrastructure process in ways that the Astropy Project has found to help simplifying the developing and releasing packages.
+The big-picture purpose of astropy-helpers is to provide customization to Python's packaging infrastructure process in ways that the Astropy Project has found to help simplifying the developing and releasing packages.
 This is primarily built around ``setup.py`` commands, as outlined below, as well as code to help